Pagosa Springs: A Relaxing Soak in the World’s Deepest Hot Springs

 Boron (1.8 mg/L) – Boron helps to build muscle mass, strengthens bones, and boosts activity within the brain.

-Iron (0.08 mg/L) – Iron is most well known for reducing fatigue and enhancing skin tone.
+Iron (0.08 mg/L) – Iron reduces fatigue and enhances skin tone.
 Those who lack this essential mineral may suffer from anemia.
 Many are not aware that iron also reduces stress and helps prevent disease.
 It also builds the blood.

 Lithium (2.9 mg/L) – Lithium is reported to be great for those suffering from any type of gastrointestinal illness.